Amblygon/waffle/_posts/2017-11-04-graphs-implementation.md

 Adjacency list implemenation
 ----------------------------

+###Unweighted and Undirected
+####1.
+Implementation using STL Vectors
 V in the function call represents the number of nodes - remember to change the placeholder to the required value or input.
 Don''t forget to account of the fact that the given graph deals entirely from index 0.
 Vectors used.
-Code for Adjacency list implementation taken from [GeeksforGeeks](http://www.geeksforgeeks.org/graph-implementation-using-stl-for-competitive-programming-set-2-weighted-graph/), presented with minor modifications.
+Code for Adjacency list implementation taken from [GeeksforGeeks](http://www.geeksforgeeks.org/graph-implementation-using-stl-for-competitive-programming-set-1-dfs-of-unweighted-and-undirected/), presented with minor modifications.

 ~~~~
 void addEdge(vector<int> adj[], int u, int v)